randompenguin1/userstyles/README.md

-# Bookface User Styles for Friendica
+# Bookface User Styles for Friendica Release Candidate
-Version: 1.8.5
+Version: 1.8.5-rc

 If the Friendica server you are on does not offer the Bookface theme modifications you can apply them in your browser.
 You can only use either the Light or Dark version.

-**NOTE: These userstyles do NOT work with the Friendica Release Candidate 2025.07-rc!**
+**NOTE: This version ONLY WORKS with Friendica Release Candidate 2025.07-rc!**

 ## INSTALLATION